November 28, 2020

 The popularity of cycling in Britain has skyrocketed over the last few years.
 On last count, 6.3 million Brits were regularly hitting the road on two wheels.
 And, with 16,575 miles of official cycle paths to go at, there’s certainly plenty of routes to get stuck into.

 Fancy leading the peloton?
-We’ve rounded up some of the UK’s best circular cycling routes - and share where to stop along the way (post-lockdown, of course) - to give you a bit of inspiration for that next bike ride.
+We’ve rounded up some of the UK’s best circular cycling routes - and share where to stop along the way - to give you a bit of inspiration for that next bike ride.

-Bike rides don’t come much better than this scenic romp through the lakes, but you’ll need a bit of grit – this loop has some serious climbs.
+Bike rides don’t come much better than this scenic romp through the lakes, but you’ll need a bit of grit – this Lake District loop has some serious climbs.